Ian-VA/Scholarly/README.md

 # Scholarly

-Web scraper made in C++ with Libcurl and Libxml2 for parsing.
+Scraper made in C++ with Libcurl in conjuction with arjunc77's htmlstreamparser: https://github.com/arjunc77/htmlstreamparser

+Used for finding research articles quickly and effectively.